ErikMeinders/Avidyne2LogTenPro/README.md

-# cirrus
+# Avidyne2LogTenPro

 Application for processing avidyne logfiles for cirrus aircraft resulting in a flights.html file that contains click-able lines of LogTenProX API calls

-This allows for direct import into LogTenPro X from logs taken from your Avidyne MFD
+This allows for direct import into LogTen Pro from logs taken from your Avidyne MFD

 ## Prerequisites